ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/dialog_add_file_browser/README.md

 For licensing, see LICENSE.md.
 -->

-Adding File Browser to Dialog
+Adding File Manager to Dialog
 =============================

 CKEditor can be easily integrated with your own file browser thanks to the [File Browser](http://ckeditor.com/addon/filebrowser) plugin which is included in every preset by default.